airwick989/IBM-Fault-Localization-Work/README.md

 - At this stage, the loading endpoint (http://localhost:5000/loading) is utilized to display a loading screen to the user while the backend listens for a completion signal from the localization module, upon which the system frontend is redirected to the localizationResults component.
 - After the source file(s) submission is completed onthe frontend side, the startPatternMatcher endpoint (http://localhost:5000/startPatternMatcher) is utilized to push the source file(s) to the common data store and initiate the execution of the pattern-matcher module.
 This endpoint will busy loop until the completion signal from the pattern-matcher is acquired, after which it will redirect the system frontend to the endResults component.

-## Coordinator Module
+### Event Coordinator
+It is responsible for the orchestration of events throughout the end-to-end process.
+It communicates using the Kakfa broker and facilitates communication between each module through this middleware.
-### Tools & Technologies Used
+#### Tools & Technologies Used
-- React (JS)
-  - Currently runs on port 3000 of the localhost (http://localhost:3000)
-  - Acts as the frontend of the coordinator module.
-- Flask (Python)
+- Python
-  - Currently runs on port 5000 of the localhost (http://localhost:5000)
+  - Runs on a script which is essentially listening on multiple Kafka topics.
-  - Is the backend of the coordinator module.
+  - Is responsible for initiating the localizer and pattern-matcher.
+  - Is responsible for listening for completion signals from the classifier and localizer.
-### Backend Details
+#### Coordinator Details
-- The endpoint http://localhost:5000/upload is responsible for handling submitted files.
-- Performs a secondary check of the files to ensure they abide by the specified criteria.
-- If all file criteria is not satisifed, a specific error message is returned back to and handled by the coordinator's frontend.
-- If all file criteria is satisfied, the files are saved in the system's local database as binary objects and overwritten if they already exist.
-After saving the files to the database, the coordinator backend sends a signal to the lock contention classifier module to initiate classification.
-- The coordinator backend makes communications along the following pub/sub topics (thus far):
+- The event coordinator makes communications along the following Kafka topics:
-  - coordinatorToClassifier (producer, initiates classifier)
-  - classifierBackToCoordinator (consumer, listens for classifier completed signal on a separate thread **\[thread a\]**)
+  - classifierBackToCoordinator (consumer, listens for classifier completed signal)
-  - coordinatorToLocalizer (producer, initiates localization on a separate thread **\[thread a\]**)
+  - coordinatorToLocalizer (producer, initiates localizer)
+  - localizerBackToCoordinator (consumer, listens for localizer completed signal)
+  - coordinatorToPatternMatcher (producer, initiates pattern-matcher)

 ## Performance BenchMarking
 ### This portion of the system is currently a work-in-progress